wlpdrpat/Excerpt-Thumbnail/README.md

 - WordPress **5.8+**
 - PHP **7.4 – 8.3**
-- A theme that displays excerpts on archive contexts (or keep Legacy mode enabled to force excerpts)
+- A theme that outputs excerpts on archive contexts (or keep Legacy mode enabled to force excerpts)

 ---